cjbaezilla/Hardhat-Contratos-Rumbo-Hackathon-Avalanche/docs/FUNDRAISING_CAMPAIGN_TEST_DOCUMENTATION.md

 **`testRequestRefundFailsWhenGoalReached()`** - This test prevents refund requests when the goal has been reached, ensuring that successful campaigns don't allow refunds.

 **`testRequestRefundFailsWhenAlreadyRefunded()`** - This test prevents double-refunding, which is crucial for preventing economic attacks.

+#### New Edge Case Tests for Refund Functionality

+**`testRequestRefundFailsWhenAlreadyRefundedWithCorrectError()`** - Tests the correct error message for duplicate refunds, ensuring users receive clear feedback.

+**`testRequestRefundWithMultipleContributions()`** - Verifies refunds with multiple contributions, ensuring the total of all user contributions is refunded.

+**`testRequestRefundUpdatesCurrentAmountCorrectly()`** - Confirms that `currentAmount` is updated correctly after each refund, maintaining state consistency.

+**`testRequestRefundEmitsCorrectEvents()`** - Verifies that correct events are emitted during refund, providing transparency for off-chain monitoring.

+**`testRequestRefundBurnsSharesCorrectly()`** - Confirms that shares tokens are burned correctly during refund, maintaining the integrity of the tokenization system.

+**`testRequestRefundFailsWhenCampaignGoalReached()`** - Tests that refunds cannot be requested when the goal was reached, ensuring successful campaigns don't allow refunds.

+**`testRequestRefundFailsWithZeroAddress()`** - Verifies behavior with zero address, preventing attacks with invalid addresses.

 ### Update Function Tests (10 Tests)